qoiz12/Minecraft-China-Guide/Readme.md

 Step 1:Enable your VPN.
 Step 2: Get a 163 or yeah.net email account.
 Go to https://zc.reg.163.com/regInitialized?onlyNetease=1 for international sign-up.
-Step 3: Download and Minecraft China.
+Step 3: Download and install Minecraft China.
 Go to https://mc.163.com/index.html and download [This](https://adl.netease.com/d/g/mc/c/gwnew?type=android) apk file.
-Step 4: Login with netease account you made earlier (163.com or yeah.net).
+Step 4: Login with the NetEase account you made earlier (163.com or yeah.net).

 # IOS
 To come soon!